-Training for a Marathon: Up Your Fitness
+Marathon Training Tip 1: Up Your Fitness

 Believe it or not, focusing too much on that long run can actually be counter-productive.
 Your goal is to make it to the start line injury-free, so training runs should be more about quality than quantity!

-- Train with a variety of workouts.
-Include speed runs, tempo runs, hill work and technique drills.
+Train with a variety of workouts.
+Include speed runs, tempo runs, hill work, and technique drills.
 All are crucial for a successful marathon attempt.
 Here are a few ideas!

 While 20 weeks is a short time to prep for a marathon, it’s still 20 weeks of time that your training can get derailed during.
 Build mobility and injury prevention into your plan from the beginning.
 This will help you get back on track faster if and when the unexpected strikes.

-Run buddies can help hold you accountable, prevent burnout over so many miles and generally keep you motivated to improve.
+Running buddies can help hold you accountable, prevent burnout over so many miles and generally keep you motivated to improve.
 The key is to mix it up and find people that can both push you harder as well as keep you in check on the long run.
 Those might not always be the same people.

-- Run with someone faster than you.
-Every once in a while, get out of your comfort zone and chase your speedy friends.
+Run with someone faster than you.
+Every once in awhile, get out of your comfort zone and chase your speedy friends.
 Avoid doing this for every run as it can grind you up and cause injury.

-- Run with someone slower than you.
+Run with someone slower than you.
 Especially during the long run, it’ll keep you from taking off too fast.
-Ideally your long run pace allows you to comfortably speak in full sentences.
+Ideally, your long run pace allows you to comfortably speak in full sentences.

-Training for a Marathon Tip 5: Cross Train
+Marathon Training Tip 5: Cross Train

-- Take your body through a full range of motion.
+Take your body through a full range of motion.
 A well-rounded athlete will have an easier time trying new exercises designed to improve running form and efficiency.

-- Challenge your midline stability.
+Challenge your midline stability.
 Core strength is essential to proper running form.

-- Teach yourself a new set of skills.
+Teach yourself a new set of skills.
 Enhanced balance, coordination, and strength come from trying something different and asking more from your body.

-Keep these tips in mind and you’ll no doubt be in good shape to get out there and earn your miles!
+Keep these marathon training tips in mind and you’ll no doubt be in good shape to get out there and earn your miles!
 For sticking with us to the end, we’ve got a free marathon training guide for you to download!
 Training tips, planning advice, race day logistics and tons more.
 Eventually, the hardest part of training might just be choosing which awesome race to sign up for!